-The bill H.151 aims to implement the Supplemental Nutrition Assistance Program's (SNAP) Restaurant Meals Program in Vermont, with the intention of alleviating food insecurity among low-income households.
-It mandates that the State of Vermont shall participate in SNAP, replacing the previous language that allowed for optional participation.
-Additionally, the bill introduces a new section that establishes the Restaurant Meals Program, which will be administered by the Agency of Human Services in collaboration with the Agency of Commerce and Community Development.
-The program will have voluntary participation from restaurants, which must meet specific eligibility criteria that promote local food availability, cultural diversity in food offerings, and geographic accessibility for eligible participants.
+The bill H.151 proposes the implementation of the Supplemental Nutrition Assistance Program's (SNAP) Restaurant Meals Program in Vermont.
+It mandates that the state shall participate in SNAP to alleviate hunger and malnutrition among low-income households.
+The bill introduces a new section, 33 V.S.A.
+1704, which outlines the establishment of the Restaurant Meals Program, to be administered by the Agency of Human Services in consultation with the Agency of Commerce and Community Development.
+The program will allow for voluntary participation by restaurants, which must meet specific eligibility criteria aimed at promoting local foods, cultural diversity in food offerings, and geographic accessibility for eligible program participants.

 Statutes affected: